hgc123123/nyush-cluster/nyush-cluster/docs/software/conda.md

 # Software Installation with Conda
 ## Conda
 Users do not have the rights to install system packages on the NYUSH HPC cluster.
-For the management of bioinformatics software we therefore recommend using the conda package manager.
+For the management of AI software we therefore recommend using the conda package manager.
-Conda provides software in different “channels” and one of those channels contains a huge selection of bioinformatics software (bioconda).
+Conda provides software in different “channels” and one of those channels contains a huge selection of software.
 Generally packages are pre-compiled and conda just downloads the binaries from the conda servers.

 You are in charge of managing your own software stack, but conda makes it easy to do so.
-We will provide you with a description on how to install conda and how to use it.
+We will provide you with a description on how to use it.
 Of course there are many online resources that you can also use.
 Please find a list at the end of the document.

 Also note that some system-level software is managed through environment modules.

-## Premise
-When you logged into the cluster, please make sure that you also executed `srun` to log into a computation node and perform the software installation there.

 ## Loading conda modules